 This table contains solutions to this integration problem.

-Solution | Fit | Comments |
+| Solution | Fit | Comments |

-Best | Salesforce enables you to consume a WSDL and generate a resulting proxy Apex class.
+| Salesforce Lightning—Lightning component or page initiates a synchronous Apex REST or SOAP callout.
+If the remote endpoint poses a risk of high latency response (refer to latest limits documentation for the applicable limits here), then an asynchronous callout, also called a continuation, is recommended to avoid hitting synchronous Apex transaction governor limits. | Best | Salesforce enables you to consume a WSDL and generate a resulting proxy Apex class.
 This class provides the necessary logic to call the remote service.
 Salesforce also enables you to invoke HTTP (REST) services using standard GET, POST, PUT, and DELETE methods.
-A user-initiated action on a Lightning page then calls an Apex controller action that then executes this proxy Apex class to perform the remote call.
+A user-initiated action on a Lightning page then calls an Apex controller action to execute this proxy Apex class to perform the remote call using Named Credentials.
 Lightning pages require customization of the Salesforce application. |

-A synchronous trigger that’s invoked from Salesforce data changes performs an asynchronous Apex SOAP or HTTP callout. | Suboptimal | You can use Apex triggers to perform automation based on record data changes.
+| A synchronous trigger that’s invoked from Salesforce data changes performs an asynchronous Apex SOAP or HTTP callout. | Suboptimal | You can use Apex triggers to perform automation based on record data changes.
 An Apex proxy class can be executed as the result of a DML operation by using an Apex trigger.
 However, all calls made from within the trigger context must execute asynchronously from the initiating event.
 Therefore, this solution isn’t recommended for this integration problem.
 This solution is better suited for the Remote Process Invocation—Fire and Forget pattern. |

-A batch Apex job performs a synchronous Apex SOAP or HTTP callout. | Suboptimal | You can make calls to a remote system from a batch job.
+| A batch Apex job performs a synchronous Apex SOAP or HTTP callout. | Suboptimal | You can make calls to a remote system from a batch job.
 This solution allows batch remote process execution and processing of the response from the remote system in Salesforce.
 However, a given batch has limits to the number of calls.
 For more information, see Governor Limits.
 A given batch run can execute multiple transaction contexts (usually in intervals of 200 records).
 The governor limits are reset per transaction context. |

 This diagram illustrates a synchronous remote process invocation using Apex calls.